CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 - An occurrence describing the factors surrounding a Person's sense of smell.
 See http://id.worldcat.org/fast/1121562

 ## Taste
--An occurrence describing the factors surrounding a Person's sense of taste.
+- An occurrence describing the factors surrounding a Person's sense of taste.
 See http://id.worldcat.org/fast/1143475

 ## Singing
 - The act of singing being performed by a Person or Persons.
 See http://id.worldcat.org/fast/1119311